nithinbekal/nithinbekal.github.io/_posts/2015-06-13-phoenix-authentication.md

 {% endhighlight %}

-Now we can make these available in the views by adding this line at the end of `Blog.Web.view/0`.
+Now we can make these available in the views by adding this line at the end of the `quote do ..` block in the `Blog.Web.view/0` function in `web/web.ex`:

 {% highlight elixir %}
 import Blog.Session, only: [current_user: 1, logged_in?: 1]